 UKC is the distance between the deepest point of the vessel's hull and the seabed.
-The Actual UKC feature continuously checks the ship's draught setting (UKC), and actual depth.
+The UKC feature continuously checks the ship's draught setting and actual speed.

 When a look-ahead area is set and the depth within the set area gets shallower than the UKC, the Alert 30173 "UKC Limit" is generated.
-Further, if the actual depth (calculated from the transducer) is shallower than the UKC, the Alert 30644 "Actual UKC Limit" is generated.